jea1957/ag-portal/README.md

 - sql
 - cron

-The cron folder contains a php script, cronjob.php', that must be called approximately every 5 minutes.
+The cron folder contains a php script, cronjob.php, that must be called approximately every 5 minutes.

 In case your provider does not support `cron`, you can use an external cron provider, such as cron-job.org.